 Continue to feed your plant the nutrients it needs.
 It’ll need the support to thrive.
 Check out Fiddle Leaf Fig Plant Food here.

 Then watch and wait.
 If brown spots appear, diagnose them and treat them promptly.
 Refrain from repotting, cutting back, or relocating.

 Another way to care for your fiddle leaf fig in winter is to read up on how to care for a fiddle leaf fig tree in the more obvious “growing seasons.”

-The best resource for exactly that is The Fiddle Leaf Fig Expert: Your Guide to Growing Healthy Ficus Lyrata Plants.
+The best resource for exactly that is The Fiddle Leaf Fig Expert: Your Guide to Growing Healthy Ficus Lyrata Plants (also available in Kindle edition).
 Grab a copy now so you’re ready for whatever surprises each new season brings.

 Meg S. Miller is an influential speaker and multiple award-winning author with nearly a decade of writing experience.
 In her latest book, Benefit of the Debt (April 28, 2018), Miller offers a unique perspective that gives fresh insight into common sources of brokenness within Christian marriages.
 Miller, her husband, Joe, and their three children live near Washington, D.C., where they own and operate an organic farm.
 When not writing, Miller loves doting on her six prized fiddle leaf fig trees.
 Learn more about Meg at www.benefitofthedebt.com.

 Extra unused sources for more info on understanding fiddle leaf figs in winter:

 Another example of a fiddle leaf fig owner who questioned why her plant is still growing in winter: https://www.houzz.com/discussions/4447474/fiddle-leaf-fig-new-growth-in-winter-help